fr000gs/arch-install/README.md

 ## Welcome!

 This is my Arch installation script.
-It will install kde, firefox and libreoffice(fresh).
+It will install kde, firefox and libreoffice(fresh) and optionally nvidia drivers